lmartel/emacs-asana/README.md

 (setq asana-keymap-prefix "C-c C-a") ; Or whatever you'd like to use as your prefix
 ```

+[Optional] By default, `asana-mode` loads tasks from your "My Tasks" list in your chosen workspace.
+To load tasks from a project instead, customize the variable `asana-my-tasks-project-id` with the project ID (the first long number in the URL of the project, or any task in that project) **after** choosing a workspace with `C-c a`.

 ### Available commands

 In the `asana-mode` minor mode, the following interactive commands are available: